FarmBot-Docs/farmbot-software/v12/The-FarmBot-Web-App/sequences/sequence-commands.md

 include callout.html
 type="info"
-title="Under the hood, most peripherals are just pins" content="Remember on the controls page how you defined your peripherals with a **name** and **pin number**?
+title="Under the hood, most peripherals are just pins" content="Remember in the controls panel how you defined your peripherals with a **name** and **pin number**?
 That's because at the microcontroller level, those peripherals (vacuum pump, etc) are hooked up to a specific pin on the Arduino.
 Giving them a name just makes them much easier to work with here in the sequence editor."
 %}

 # Toggle peripheral